pejmantheory/Glassgo./README.md

 bash
 Copy code
 npm run dev
 This command runs the app in development mode.
-Open http://localhost:3000 to view it in your browser.
 Usage
 Once the application is running, you can interact with the UI to choose your desired glass bottle pick-up plan.
 Each plan offers different frequencies and perks, detailed on the main page.
 Click 'Subscribe' on the plan that suits your needs to proceed.